tdwg/how-did-it-die/proposal/vitality.md

 Sophia Ratcliffe

 * Efficacy Justification (why is this term necessary?):
-There is a requirement that species records express whether the organism was dead or alive at the time of the observation or collection, and what the cause of any death was.
-Currently no such explicit terms exist in Darwin Core.
+There is a requirement that species records express whether the organism was dead or alive at the time of the observation or collection.
+Currently no such explicit term exist in Darwin Core.

 * Demand Justification (name at least two organizations that independently need this term):
   NBN Trust